LauraBertola/Tutorials/WGS (high depth)/Variant_Calling_Filtering.md

 ## Variant calling
 Now we have all the genomes mapped, with reads sorted and deduplicated, and all .bam files indexed.
 We can now proceed to call the variant positions that we'll be using for downstream analyses.
-There are different variant callers out there, but here we'll use [bcftools] (https://samtools.github.io/bcftools/bcftools.html) and [strelka](https://github.com/Illumina/strelka).
+There are different variant callers out there, but here we'll use [bcftools](https://samtools.github.io/bcftools/bcftools.html).
 Run the following:
 ```
 /softwares/bcftools1.12/bcftools mpileup -Ou -f input_files/reference/GCA_021130815.1_PanTigT.MC.v3_genomic.fna output_files/*deduplicated.bam | \
 /softwares/bcftools1.12/bcftools call -f GQ,GP -mv -Ov -o unfiltered_variants.vcf